 v) Other sources of finance;

-i) The library legislation must be simple and general.
-It should also allow future modification or development.
+library legislation must be simple and general.
+It should also allow future

 vi) It must coordinate and control library activities in full recognition of the people to have free access to the information and knowledge.